SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 ---
 layout: post
-title:  "Rename Away!
-Opening XAVC-S Video with QuickTime Player 7, Compressor 4.2 and MPEG Streamclip"
+title:  "Renaming XAVC-S to M4V to Open with QT7"
 subtitle: "Masquerading MP4 Files from Sony XAVC-S for the Fail"
 date:   2016-01-09 09:05:26 -0500
 categories: codecs qt7